Marvin-Brouwer/FluentSerializer/docs/Contributing.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.
-   The target branch should be the active `release` branch.
+   The target branch should be the active `release/*` branch matching your issues [milestone](/milestones).
    **Never** merge directly into `main`, unless you're instructed to do so by a maintainer.
    Please just use automatic merge and don't squash.
 We value the merge history.